 It's not just the Barbican Centre that sits comfortably within the complex, but also City of London School for Girls, world-famous Guildhall School of Music and Drama, and Museum of London (another one of our top venues, by the way).

-And to celebrate, the venue is focusing on its originality and pushing of boundaries: 35 Years of Firsts.
+And to celebrate, the venue focused on its originality and pushing of boundaries: 35 Years of Firsts.
 From hosting the first-ever Japanese culture festival in the UK, to holding London's first-ever silent disco, and everything in-between.
+Here's to many more years!